James-Luo666/COMP2090SEF_GRP_53/Task2_README.md

 1.Topic Justification

-1.1 New Data Structure: Heap
+1.1 New Data Structure: Minimmum Heap
   - tree-based data structure
   - following a specific order relative to its children